What to do when you have only 1-day in Lynton & Lynmouth.

 For great places to eat try the Rising Sun or Bath Hotel, excellent food and drink.
 Explore Lynmouth’s great trinket shops and art galleries before heading off to Watersmeet.

 Walk along the cascading East Lyn River past waterfalls and rock pools under the leafy canopy of the valley.
 Walk past the historic site of the Lynrock Mineral factory, long since washed away by the great flood.
 Your destination along this river walk is the beautiful Watersmeet House, a National Trust property.
 Here you can sit and enjoy refreshments whilst listening the sounds of the two great rivers crashing together.

 Walk back through the leafy valley or choose the woodland walk high above the river and make your way back to Lynmouth, then back home to Lynton.
 You can return via the Cliff Railway, or the ‘Zig Zag’ path which crosses over the Cliff Railway and offers great views of Lynmouth.

 Once back at Highcliffe House get yourselves relaxed and refreshed ready for a delicious meal at one of the areas great places to eat.
 Our local choices in Lynton would be the Oak Room for delicious tapas, or the Cottage Inn for authentic Thai food.

 Want to enjoy dinner in Lynmouth?
-Try the Rising Sun for delicious fine dining, or 7 the Bistro for a classic, romantic dining experience.
+Try the Rising Sun for delicious fine dining.
 If you’re looking for great pub food and don’t mind a short drive then the Fox & Goose at Parracombe is hard to beat.
 Want a great Sunday roast?
 The Cottage Inn at Lynbridge; great food, home-brew ales – what more could you want?

 Head back to Highcliffe House for a nightcap and some well-earned sleep in one of our gorgeous bedrooms!